siddhartha-gadgil/DeptWeb/_auto-seminars/2008/2008-12-16-dr-david-farris.md

 date: 2008-12-16
 speaker: "Dr. David Farris, U.C.
 Berkeley"
 title: "The Embedded Contact Homology of Circle Bundles over Riemann Surfaces"
 time: "11.30 a.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 Embedded contact homology (ECH) is an invariant of three-manifolds due to Hutchings, Sullivan, and Taubes.
 It uses a contact